 Essays on some of his work on this and other topics can be found in his blog.

 His work is not only philosophical and sociological, but also includes the design of real and functioning systems, for work and for home settings, for mobile devices and for social networking sites.
 Numerous patents have derived from his work.
-Particular foci have been new forms of messaging, as illustrated by Glancephones and Wayve Devices, exploratory control devices for cloud-based interaction such as the Cloud Mouse; and new forms of file types, reflecting social networking social practices (see, for example, What is a file? paper presented at CSCW13).
+Particular foci have been new forms of messaging, as illustrated by Glancephones and Wayve Devices; some have been released as apps, such as WindUp.
+Much of this effort presages a current concern with Skype-based connections.
+He has also explored more radical concepts, such as new control devices for cloud-based interaction such as the Cloud Mouse and new file types, reflecting social networking social practices.
+These are discussed in his What is a file? paper.

 Prior to joining MSR, Richard helped lead various technology innovation and knowledge transfer companies, while in 2000 he was appointed the UK’s first Professor of Socio-Digital Systems, in the Sociology Department at the University of Surrey, England.
 It was here he also set up the Digital World Research Centre.
 Prior to this he was a researcher at Xerox PARC's fifth lab, EuroPARC, in Cambridge.
 In 2011 he was elected a Fellow of the Royal Society of Arts.
-He became a Fellow of the IET in 2010.
+He became a Fellow of the IET in 2010. and a member of the CHI Academy in 2014.
 He lives in Cambridge with his wife and three troublesome but occasionally delightful children.